Quantum Long-Range Networks

 Challenges in Description

-Currently, long-range interacting systems evade description in terms of the conventional many-body theory toolbox due to their high connectivity and the appearance of metastable states.
-These factors pose a formidable challenge to state-of-the-art numerical simulations.
+Currently, long-range interacting systems evade description in terms of the conventional many-body theory toolbox due to their high connectivity and the appearance of metastable states, which pose a formidable challenge to state-of-the-art numerical simulations.

 QLR-Net Overview